gdg-oc-bme/certificate-generator/README.md

 # Rules for contributing
 1. Provide **informative** names for your commits/branches/PRs.
 2. Always create a **branch** from main when starting to work on a new issue!
-It is an important step because we do not want anyone to commit directly to main, and this is how it is done in the entreprise too.
+It is an important step because we do not want anyone to commit directly to main, and this is how it is done in the enterprise too.
 3. Do NOT merge until you get at least **2 approvals**!
 We are working on enforcing this rule.
 4. If possible, write a **unit test** for your piece of functionality.
 This is necessary to ensure that later changes will not break the original functionality.